25 Soft Skills for Clinical Research Associates (CRA) and Coordinators (CRC)

 For example, sponsors can use email software such as Marketo to send out well-designed clinical trial newsletters to research sites rather than sending an email with a PDF attachment that very few people bother to open.

 Other ideas include the use of electronic informed consent solutions (eICF), transfer imaging data online rather than via courier services or using social media to recruit patients.

 We’re prone to conflicts because each one of us has a unique worldview.
 This leads to disagreements.
 Developing conflict resolution instincts can take years of practice.
 One strategy I’ve found particularly useful is putting myself in the other person’s shoes.

-For example, let’s assume you and your colleague are disagreeing on the clinical protocol design.
-It would be wise for you to take the time to understand your colleagues concerns.
+For example, let’s assume you and your colleague are disagreeing with the clinical protocol design.
+It would be wise for you to take the time to understand your colleagues’ concerns.
 Discuss or think through the concerns one-by-one and be creative about mutually resolving disagreements.

 21. Creativity in the face of challenges

 It is quite common to face challenges when conducting research.